manuel-rhdt/snd-microbookii/README.md

 snd-microbookii
 ===============

-Linux driver for the Behringer BCD2000 DJ controller (1397:00bd) [Official Behringer Website](http://www.behringer.com/EN/Products/BCD2000.aspx)
+Linux driver for the Motu Microbook II.

-*Please note*: Audio support is experimental and only available in the audio branch.
-Please use it with caution.

-Dependencies:

-* snd_usbmidi_lib
-* snd_rawmidi

 Usage: